scrolling the left and right panes is difficult on os x

 Not being able to scroll the side panels by hovering over them and scrolling is on purpose.
 It is too easy to change slider settings by accident that way.
 Now one could argue that using a touch screen works a little different than a scroll wheel, but to the code both are the same.

-#2 Updated by Nils Becker about 2 years ago
+#2 Updated by Nils Becker over 2 years ago

 so iiuc, the interface is designed to be usable with touchscreens, yes? then that is understandable.